dimitri/pgloader/pgloader.1.md

 	The cast clause allows to specify custom casting rules, either to overload the default casting rules or to amend them with special cases.

-	A casting rule is expected to follow the form:
+	A casting rule is expected to follow one of the forms:

 	    type <mysql-type-name> [ <guard> ... ] to <pgsql-type-name> [ <option> ... ]
+		column <table-name>.<column-name> [ <guards> ] to ...

+    It's possible for a *casting rule* to either match against a MySQL data type or against a given *column name* in a given *table name*.
+That flexibility allows to cope with cases where the type `tinyint` might have been used as a `boolean` in some cases but as a `smallint` in others.

     The supported guards are: